Nagarjunakonda: Nagarjunasagar Dam

 The Nagarjunasagar Dam is the tallest masonry dam in the world, constructed between 1955 and 1967.
 The excavated remains of the Buddhist civilisation were reconstructed and preserved at a museum on the island situated in the midst of the man-made Nagarjunasagar Lake The site has a 14th-century fort, medieval temples and a museum constructed like a Buddhist vihara.
 The museum houses a collection of relics of Buddhist culture and art These include a small tooth and an ear-ring believed to be that of Gautama Buddha.
 The main stupa of Nagarjunakonda named Mahachaitya is believed to contain the sacred relics of the Buddha.
 A partly ruined monolithic statue of the Buddha is the main attraction at the museum.
 It also houses historic finds in the form of tools from Paleolithic and Neolithic times, as well as friezes, coins and jewellery.

 Tourism

-Located in the Guntur district and close to the border with Telangana state, the Nagarjunakonda island is not directly accessible on the State Highway.
+Located in the Guntur district, Nagarjunakonda Island is not directly accessible on the State Highway.

 The nearest train station is at Macherla, 29 km away.

 The island is mainly connected by a ferry to the mainland.

 The area is also known for panoramic views of the valley from a viewing area near the dam, and is also the site of the Ethipothala Falls, a natural waterfall that cascades down 22 m into a blue lagoon that is also a breeding centre for crocodiles.

 The nearby Srisailam wildlife sanctuary and the Nagarjunsagar-Srisailam Tiger Reserve are refuge for diverse reptiles, birds and animals.

 Srisailam, which sits on the shore of Krishna in the Nallamala Hills is a site of immense historical and religious significance, including a Shiva temple that is one of the 12 sacred Jyotirlingas.